qvistgaard/openrms/README.md

 a path for the configuration file set the `-config` flag: `./openrms -config <file>`

 #### Configuration
+Configuration is done via the config.yaml file. edit the file with the settings that matches your setup.

 ## Architecture
 OpenRMS is build in a modular way, it's build around 3 different plugin